Get in touch

 Cultural connections

-Visiting an indigenous tribal village in the Moluccas, hidden by thick jungle, is a learning experience and a privilege; the chance to interact with people leading a very different way of life.
-Several villages in the Moluccas have only recently been connected to electricity, and life still moves at a pace that's more in line with the natural rhythms of the days and seasons.
+Visiting a traditional community village in the Moluccas, hidden by thick jungle, is a privilege; the chance to meet with people leading different lives from much of the world.
+Several villages in the Moluccas have only recently been connected to electricity, and life moves at a pace that's more in line with the natural rhythms of the days and seasons.
 Listen to your guide, who will interpret and help you chat with local people.
-Avoid taking photos out of respect for village elders, graciously accept a cup of strong rice wine, and ask for your guide’s help with translation.
+Avoid taking photos, out of respect for village elders, graciously accept a cup of strong rice wine if offered, and learn a little about a way of life that now only survives in small pockets of Indonesia’s vast archipelago.

 Moluccas village